 Asking rents range from about $38 to $42 per square foot triple-net for spaces that go up to a full 11,360-square-foot floor, Tere Blanca previously said.
 It’s 27 percent preleased to tenants that include Spaces, a shared workspace concept.
 Spaces just signed a nearly 24,000-square-foot lease at Cube Wynwyd, according to a spokesperson.
-Randy Carballo and Gavin MacPhail of JLL represented the co-working firm, and Blanca, Danet Linares and Flavia Eternod of Blanca Commercial represented RedSky.
+Randy Carballo and Gavin MacPhail of JLL represented the co-working firm, and Blanca and Danet Linares of Blanca Commercial represented RedSky.

 Arquitectonica is designing the LEED-certified building, which will include a rooftop terrace and 30-foot breezeway with restaurant and retail tenants on the ground floor.
 It’s slated to open in 2018.

 Miami-based Blanca Commercial Real Estate announced plans for a statewide expansion after hiring John Guitar from the developer of All Aboard Florida.